 [Description from Pigot and Co's Commercial Directory for Derbyshire, 1835]

-The village stands near the River Derwent.
+The village stands near the River Derwent, 143 miles north of the City of London in the Mid county division.
 The parish covers 2,600 acres and contains the hamlets of Nether Heage, Cackleton, Toadmoor, Ambergate, Black-Horse, and Boothgate.
 The River Amber serves as the northern border of the parish.
 The name derives from "High Edge".
 The village is noted today for its restored six-sail windmill from the late 1700s.

-Nether Heage has its own website designed more for visitors than family historians.
+Nether Heage, just to the west of Heage village, has its own website designed more for visitors than family historians.

 You can see pictures of Heage which are provided by: